Our daughter turned two weeks yesterday.

 In my old life, I woke up, washed up and left for work.
 When I returned, I cleaned up, put something together and settled with my iPad.

 My wife asks for as little as possible.
-But with a 3 degree tear, I’ve had to do some running around the house.
+But with a 3 degree tear, I’ve had to do some running in the house.
 At night, she lets me be except she’s hardly had any good sleep herself.
 But there’s little I can do when the baby wails.
 The baby’s inherited my appetite and temperament.
 Fortunately for me, my wife’s a fighter.

 I’m not sure I’ve managed the last two weeks efficiently.
 My old life had time.
 I’m at the mercy of a baby now.
 I realize I must not allow myself to settle just because we have a baby.
 That I list things I must absolutely keep.